 Cassie De Pecol has always wanted to see every country in the world.
 She’s on course to visit all 196, and in record time.
 (Photos: Courtesy Cassie De Pecol)

 To say Cassie De Pecol has a well-inked passport is an understatement.
 In July 2015, the Connecticut native set out to be the first ever documented woman to visit all 196 countries — and the first person to tackle the task within the shortest period of time.
-With just six countries left that she’ll be visiting this month, she (and her 282,000 Instagram followers) are confident she will meet that goal — even if some visa permitting issues cause her to exceed her originally planned completion date of December 31st.

-“Right now it’s like trying to get to the top of the mountain — it’s always that last little bit that becomes the most challenging part to get to,” she says.
+“Right now it’s like trying to get to the top of the mountain — it’s always that last little bit that becomes the most challenging part to get to,” she said.
 “But I will get there.”

 How did you decide to embark on this trip?